Tilting Point acquires publishing rights for WhaleApp’s Hidden Hotel: Miami Mystery

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Tilting Point will become the exclusive publisher for Hidden Hotel: Miami Mystery while the developer WhaleApp will focus on development and live ops for the game.
+Tilting Point will become the exclusive publisher for Hidden Hotel: Miami Mystery, and developer WhaleApp will focus on development and live ops for the game.

 Fresh after raising $235 million for its “progressive publishing” model, Tilting Point is helping to scale the game through the funding of user acquisition and other publishing tasks.